yuummmer/fairy-core/decisions/README.md

 2. Fill in the template with your decision details
 3. Update this README to include the new ADR in the index
 4. Set the status to "Proposed" initially, then update to "Accepted" after review
+5. Optionally link to related issues or PRs in the "Notes" section

 ## References